Kunnamangalam Assembly constituency

 Kunnamangalam State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Kozhikode Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is P. T. A Rahim of CPI(M).
+As of the 2026 Assembly elections, the current MLA is M. A. Razak Master of IUML.

 Local self-governed segments

 Kunnamangalam Assembly constituency is composed of the following local self-governed segments: